Works

 Dust mitigation management

-Over the past weeks, the project has initiated the following measures throughout the whole site:
+The project has implemented the following measures throughout the whole site:

 • A tough polymer has been applied to seal access roads, reducing dust caused by construction traffic and preventing it from spreading.